Jugah Barieng

-Jugah anak Barieng, also known as Tun Jugah, (1903 – 8 July 1981) was a Malaysian politician of Iban descent from the state of Sarawak.
-He was the Paramount Chief of the Iban people for more than 55 years.
-They affectionately called him "Apai" meaning "father" in the Iban language.
+Jugah anak Barieng, commonly known as Tun Jugah, (c.
+1903 – 8 July 1981) was an Iban-Malaysian politician from the state of Sarawak.
+Jugah served as a member of the Dewan Rakyat from 1971 to 1974 and was a prominent figure in the formation of the Federation of Malaysia, also serving as Minister of Sarawak Affairs from 1963 to 1974.
+He was also the traditional Paramount Chief of the Iban people for more than 55 years.